Access to justice through legal education.

 You will develop skills highly relevant to legal practice, and to policy, research and advocacy roles in the voluntary, public and private sectors in the UK, Ireland and beyond.
 Successful completion may also open up a range of further study and research options.

-The LLM CLE allows you to develop the analytical skills prized by employers in a wide range of career pathways within the United Kingdom, Ireland and internationally.
-Students obtain experience in all aspects of legal practice, from client-handling and case-related research, to advocacy and representation, and reflecting on public interest litigation, as well as developing and managing a working Law Clinic.
+The LLM A2J allows you to develop the analytical skills prized by employers in a wide range of career pathways within the United Kingdom, Ireland and internationally.
+Students obtain experience in all aspects of legal practice, from client-handling and case-related research, to advocacy and representation, as well as developing and managing a working Law Clinic.
 The degree is relevant to legal practice and policy, and to research and advocacy roles in the voluntary, public and private sectors.
 Successful completion also opens up a range of further study and research options.

 We are proud to state that all our graduates to date have have transitioned into employment, practice or further academic study.
 The connections created by the referral network have generated opportunities for our graduates in the form of trainee solicitor positions with one of the members of our referral network, Sullivans Law, for example.
 Graduates have also been employed as research interns in the Law Society of Northern Ireland for the last two years.
 Other students have taken up funded PhDs examining issues and concepts arising from their LLM studies, and continued working across the legal advice field.